 If you are experiencing itchy red eyes that burn or water you may have eye allergies, a condition that affects millions of Americans.
-Many people treat their other allergies neglecting the eyes.
-The symptoms can occur alone or accompanied with sneezing, sniffling, or stuffy nose associated with nasal allergies.
+Many people treat their other allergies neglecting their eyes.
+The symptoms can occur alone or accompanied by sneezing, sniffling, or stuffy nose associated with nasal allergies.
 The primary type of eye allergy tends to be seasonal and can be diagnosed by our Corpus Christi allergy specialist to get you the relief you need.

 Eye Allergy Management And Treatment

 Avoid triggers by making changes to your home and behavior!

 - Keep windows closed inside of the home and use the air conditioner in your car.

 - Wear glasses or sunglasses while outside to avoid pollen getting into your eyes.